JanWilczek/wolf-sound-blog/_posts/programming-in-general/2023-07-21-top-10-tips-for-audio-programmer-job-interview.md

 7. the position is not relevant anymore,
 8. the position got filled.

 So don't worry!
-If you did not get an invitation to an interview, it does not mean that you weren't the best candidtate; you may simply have been overlooked.
+If you did not get an invitation to an interview, it does not mean that you weren't the best candidate; you may simply have been overlooked.

 ## Tip #2: Don't Stress Too Much Over Your Resume